Expert guidance for coping, comfort and healing in times of crisis.

 - Critical Incident Stress Management is available to organizations after a traumatic event, community crisis or employee death.

-- Our chaplains come from a wide range of denominations, and serve people in crisis regardless of their faith or religious affiliation.
+- Our chaplains come from a wide range of denominations, and serve people in crisis regardless of their faith or religious affiliation, including those with no faith.
 They encourage the spiritual resources and faith tradition or personal philosophy of each individual.

 We can help.
 Call (509) 783-7416